-We did not audit the consolidated financial statements of the University of Alaska Foundation Consolidated Endowment Fund, LP, an affiliated entity, whose statements reflect total assets of \$464,708,631 and \$440,329,328 as of June 30, 2023 and 2022, respectively, and net change in partners' capital from operations of \$34,281,022 and (\$22,940,384), respectively, for the years then ended.
-Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the University of Alaska Foundation Consolidated Endowment Fund, LP, is based solely on the report of the other auditors.
+We did not audit the consolidated financial statements of the University of Alaska Foundation Consolidated Endowment Fund, LP, an affiliated entity, whose statements reflect total assets of \$501,296,426 and \$464,708,631 as of June 30, 2024 and 2023, respectively, and net change in partners' capital from operations of \$45,511,391 and \$34,281,022 respectively, for the years then ended.
+Those statements were audited by other auditors, whose report has been furnished to us with a report date of September 27, 2024, and our opinion, insofar as it relates to the amounts included for the University of Alaska Foundation Consolidated Endowment Fund, LP, is based solely on the report of the other auditors.